TuxInvader/Puppet-Brocade-vTM/brocadevtm/README.md

 If you are running an older version than 9.9, then you should probably upgrade.

+Usage:

+    Usage: genManifests [options]

+    Specific options:
+       -h, --host <vTM Host>            The hostname or ip address of the vTM to probe -p, --port <vTM Port>            The REST API port of the vTM to probe -v, --version <REST Version>     The REST Version -U, --user <username>            The REST API User -P, --pass <password>            The REST API Password -d, --debug <level>              The Debug level, 0 (lowest) to 5 (highest) -y, --[no-]jfdi                  Don't print warning, just do it -?, --help                       Show this message

+    Mandatory Parameters: --version, --user, --password

 The ruby tool which generates the manifests is included and can be found in bin/genManifests.